Jitsi instead of Zoom & Co – online meetings free of charge and GDPR compliant!

 You can change the language of the Jitsi interface.
 There you will find other settings that are interesting for you as a moderator.
 All participants can e.g. first mute (without micro-transmission) or enter the conference room without video transmission.

-After the changes do not forget to confirm everything with “Ok”.
+After making changes, don’t forget to confirm everything with “Ok”.

 On the lower right side there is a white symbol with an “i”.
 By clicking on the symbol you can copy the address of your meeting room.
 You can then share the address with others and send it by email.
 At this point you can also assign a password for the meeting room.
 This means that only a limited group of participants can access it.